Chanda-Abdul/ChandaHubbard.github.io/API-Hack-Capstone/README.md

 ## Motivation

 Sometimes you just want a nice relaxing night in, while ordering dinner and watching a good movie.
 There are so many restaurants and movies to choose from, and it can be very hard to make a selection.
 This app was created to help users avoid the decision paralysis that happens when they need to deicde on a resturaunt to eat at, or when they need to decide on a movie to watch.
-The users will input thier location and the app will show the information for a takeout restaurant nearby.
+First, the user will input their location and the app will show the information for a takeout restaurant nearby.
 Then the user will input a movie that they like and the app will show them a recommendation and trailer for a similar movie.

 ## Summary

-Responsive web app that helps users decide where to order dinner and which movie to watch for a fun night in.
+<bold>Dinner and a Movie</bold> is a responsive web app that helps users decide where to order dinner and which movie to watch for a fun night in.
 Users input their location and it is sent to the [EatStreet API Endpoint](https://developers.eatstreet.com/endpoint/search) to find restaurants that provide food delivery or pickup nearby.
 Users will then navigate to a screen where they can input a movie that they like so that they can receive similar movie recommendations using the [TasteDive Movie API Endpoint](https://tastedive.com/read/api)

-//A summary section.
-This should have a concise explanation of what your app does.
-Try to frame this from the standpoint of what the user does, or what the app enables for the user.

-### Technologies Used:
+## Built with:

 #### HTML <br/>CSS <br/>Javascript <br/>jQuery <br/>Restful APIs <br/>Visual Studio Code <br/>Git Hub